Babies as early as six months can understand basic words (whether signed or spoken), much earlier than previously thought or believed.

 It's not like Elliott understood ASL words.
-But, he likely understood the tones, mood, and the contexts surrounding words.
+But, he appeared to understood the tones, moods, and the contexts surrounding words.

 This documentation project follows a baby's language acquisition, literacy development, and phonological acquisition in sign language, specifically ASL, week by week from gazing at birth to manual babbling, to first words just before the first birthday in a natural native-ASL environment and visual culture.